-Join our rafting tours for a taste of Canada's unspoiled outdoors up close and personal.
+Join our expedition rafting tours for a taste of Canada's unspoiled north up close and personal.
 All tours are led by certified guides, who prioritize your safety at the forefront.

 The best part is that no past rafting experience is required!
 What you do need to pack is a sense of adventure and love for the outdoors--but we bet you have those in abundance.
-First-time whitewater rafters can choose from a selection of calmer introductory trips, while the more adventurous can tackle high tempo rapids and the whitewater thrills of a Class IV river.
+First-time rafters are welcome on all of our expeditions down these remote scenic rivers.

 All our rafting trips are based in Northern Canada, so expect to spot a treasure trove of wildlife and birds in their natural habitats.